brasskazoo/alsephina/NOTES.md

 _Note: We're simplifying the concept of 'planets' for now by colonising entire systems_

-[x] Player can colonise a star system that has a suitable environment [x] Player cannot colonise a star system with unsuitable environment, unexplored or not visible
+[x] Player can colonise a star system that has a suitable environment [x] Player cannot colonise a star system with unsuitable environment, an existing colony, unexplored or not visible [x] Initial colony population 0.1m

+-   [Future] Initial colony population 0.1-0.4m, or custom amount subtracted from home
 -   [Future] Colonising systems uses energy

 # Scenario: My star systems generate energy